BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.SeatUpdatedCommand.md

           "description": "The information of the player sitting in this seat.
 If null, there is nobody.", "type": "BluffinMuffin.Protocol.DataTypes.PlayerInfo",
           "properties": {
-            "HoleCards": {
-              "description": "The cards in the hands of the player", "type": "array",
-              "items": {
-                "type": "string"
-              }
-            },
-            "IsShowingCards": {
-              "description": "true if the player cards are public (ex: during showdown)", "type": "bool"
-            },
             "MoneyBetAmnt": {
               "description": "Current Money Amount of the player that he played this round", "type": "int"